carloszimm/rcepexample/README.md

  - Node.js (server-side) v.8 or higher

 ## Running
-To use the application, you must open the client html file in a browser.
-Also, you must run the server.
+To use the application, you must open the client html file in a browser and run the server.
 However, first you must execute **once** the following command in a terminal (inside the folder project) to install all the server-side required modules:
 > [sudo] npm install

 To run the server, execute the following (inside the folder project as well):